-A new year just started.
+One year is drawing to a close, another is about to begin.
 As the old year gives way to the new, we take stock and commune with ourselves.
 Yet our preparations for the new year, with lists full of resolutions and goals we wish to achieve, inevitably also make us look back.

 The ability to be grateful is a valuable skill.
 It helps us to develop a positive attitude that allows us to appreciate all the things we have.
 Even in times of trouble.
 Above all, such an attitude helps us to recall how precious life is.

 Gratitude helps us to never give up, to encounter all obstacles with courage and overcome these faster.
 Gratitude is a huge gift that we should present to ourselves first and foremost, but which is also “infectious” to our fellow humans – an attitude of love, love for our life and our actions, which allows us to recognise even the small and sometimes-hidden gifts that daily life has in store for us.

 We want to introduce you to a new attitude: that of gratitude.
 Each day, let us try and practise being a little more grateful, whether that’s early in the morning, before going to bed or during our lunch break.
 How?
 By thinking of the nice things in life, no matter how small.
 All the things that put a smile on our face and make us feel lighter in our heart.
 It’s very helpful to write down these things, so that we have them set down in black and white and easily to hand in difficult moments, i.e. at exactly those times when everything seems to be going wrong and we can only see the negative.